chili-epfl/justhink-alignment-analysis/README.md

 If you use this work in an academic context, please cite the following publication(s):

 * Norman*, U., Dinkar*, T., Bruno, B., & Clavel, C. (2022).
 Studying Alignment in a Collaborative Learning Activity via Automatic Methods: The Link Between What We Say and Do.
-Dialogue & Discourse, 13(2), 1–48. https://doi.org/10.5210/dad.2022.201
+Dialogue & Discourse, 13(2), 1–48. *Contributed equally to this work. https://doi.org/10.5210/dad.2022.201

         @article{norman_dinkar_studying_2022,
             title        = {Studying Alignment in a Collaborative Learning Activity via Automatic Methods: The Link Between What We Say and Do},